Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

     Decimal:     9728             7956             6825             36608            25448            20275            10437            8016
     Binary:      0010011000000000|0001111100010100|0001101010101001|1000111100000000|0110001101101000|0100111100110011|0010100011000101|0001111101010000

 Notations with fewer than eight values indicate **subnets** within a network.
 For example, the subnet on AWS for the Orbis Cascade Alliance is 2600:1f14:1aa9:8f00::/64, which represents 256 possible IPv6 addresses.
+If your institution's network supports IPv6, vendors with IP-restricted platforms might ask you to provide the subnet(s) for your campus(es).

 Not all ISPs support IPv6 yet.
 According to [Google's IPv6 Statistics page](https://www.google.com/intl/en/ipv6/statistics.html), only about 45% of their users access services over IPv6 as of August 2024.
 If an ISP doesn't support IPv6, their customers can't use those addresses to contact servers.
-If in the course of your systems librarian job you set up a web server for your patrons, keep in mind that they might not have IPv6 at home, so you'll need to support both protocols simultaneously.
+Because of this, websites need to support both protocols simultaneously for the foreseeable future.

 ## Domain Name System (DNS)